KaninPongtanavong/portfolio/README.md

 Master’s in Data Science student with a background in Applied Mathematics with a strong foundation in data analytics and predictive modeling.
 Co-authored a peer-reviewed research article in machine learning and certified as a Tableau Desktop Specialist.
 Passionate about leveraging data to uncover insights, solve real-world problems, and support data-driven decision-making.

 ## Education
+* Master of Science, Data Science, Burapha University, 2025-Present
-Bachelor of Science, Applied Mathematics, 2023
+* Bachelor of Science, Applied Mathematics, Kasetsart University, 2023

 ## Project
 * **Google Data Analytics Capstone:** Cyclistic Bike-Share Analysis